-- (a) The board of directors of each System bank and association shall, pursuant to section 4.3A of the Farm Credit Act of 1971 (Act), adopt capitalization bylaws, subject to the approval of its voting shareholders that set forth: - (1) Classes of equities and the manner in which they shall be issued, transferred, converted and retired; - (2) For each class of equities, a description of the class(es) of persons to whom such stock may be issued, voting rights, dividend rights and preferences, and priority upon liquidation, including rights, if any, to share in the distribution of the residual estate; - (3) The number of shares and par value of equities authorized to be issued for each class of equities.
-However, the bylaws need not state a number or value limit for these equities: - (i) Equities that are required to be purchased as a condition of obtaining a loan, lease, or related service. - (ii) Non-voting stock resulting from the conversion of voting stock due to repayment of a loan. - (iii) Non-voting equities that are issued to an association's funding bank in conjunction with any agreement for a transfer of capital between the association and the bank. - (iv) Equities resulting from the distribution of earnings. - (4) For Farm Credit Banks, agricultural credit banks (with respect to loans other than to cooperatives), and associations, the percentage or dollar amount of equity investment (which may be expressed as a range within which the board of directors may from time to time determine the requirement) that will be required to be purchased as a condition for obtaining a loan, which shall be not less than, 2 percent of the loan amount or \$1,000, whichever is less:
+(a) The board of directors of each System bank and association shall, pursuant to section 4.3A of the Farm Credit Act of 1971 (Act), adopt capitalization bylaws, subject to the approval of its voting shareholders that set forth:

+(1) Classes of equities and the manner in which they shall be issued, transferred, converted and retired;

+(2) For each class of equities, a description of the class(es) of persons to whom such stock may be issued, voting rights, dividend rights and preferences, and priority upon liquidation, including rights, if any, to share in the distribution of the residual estate;

+(3) The number of shares and par value of equities authorized to be issued for each class of equities.
+However, the bylaws need not state a number or value limit for these equities:

+(i) Equities that are required to be purchased as a condition of obtaining a loan, lease, or related service.

+(ii) Non-voting stock resulting from the conversion of voting stock due to repayment of a loan.

+(iii) Non-voting equities that are issued to an association's funding bank in conjunction with any agreement for 12 CFR Ch.
+VI (1-1-06 Edition)

+a transfer of capital between the association and the bank.

+(iv) Equities resulting from the distribution of earnings.

+(4) For Farm Credit Banks, agricultural credit banks (with respect to loans other than to cooperatives), and associations, the percentage or dollar amount of equity investment (which may be expressed as a range within which the board of directors may from time to time determine the requirement) that will be required to be purchased as a condition for obtaining a loan, which shall be not less than, 2 percent of the loan amount or \$1,000, whichever is less;

-- (5) For banks for cooperatives and agricultural credit banks (with respect to loans to cooperatives), the percentage or dollar amount of equity or guaranty fund investment (which may be expressed as a range within which the board may from time to time determine the requirement) that serves as a target level of investment in the bank for patronage-sourced business, which shall not be less than, 2 percent of the loan amount or \$1,000, whichever is less: - (6) The manner in which equities will be retired, including a provision stating that equities other than those protected under section 4.9A of the Act are retirable at the sole discretion of the board, provided minimum permanent capital adequacy standards established in subpart H of this part are met; - (7) The manner in which earnings will be allocated and distributed, including the basis on which patronage refunds will paid, which shall be in accord with cooperative principles; and - (8) For Farm Credit banks, the manner in which the capitalization requirements of the Farm Credit Bank shall be allocated and equalized from time to time among its owners. - (b) The board of directors of each service corporation (including the Farm Credit Leasing Services Corporation) shall adopt capitalization bylaws, subject to the approval of its voting shareholders, that set forth the requirements of paragraphs (a)(1), (a)(2), and (a)(3) of this section to the extent applicable.
-Such bylaws shall also set forth the manner in which equities will be retired and the manner in which earnings will be distributed.
+(5) For banks for cooperatives and agricultural credit banks (with respect to loans to cooperatives), the percentage or dollar amount of equity or guaranty fund investment (which may be expressed as a range within which the board may from time to time determine the requirement) that serves as a target level of investment in the bank for patronage-sourced business, which shall not be less than, 2 percent of the loan amount or \$1,000, whichever is less;

-$[53\ FR\ 40046,\ Oct.\ 13,\ 1988,\ as\ amended\ at\ 62\ FR\ 4446,\ Jan.\ 30,\ 1997;\ 63\ FR\ 39227,\ July\ 22,\ 1998;\ 66\ FR\ 16844,\ Mar.\ 28,\ 2001]$
+(6) The manner in which equities will be retired, including a provision stating that equities other than those protected under section 4.9A of the Act are retirable at the sole discretion of the board, provided minimum permanent capital adequacy standards established in subpart H of this part are met;

+(7) The manner in which earnings will be allocated and distributed, including the basis on which patronage refunds will paid, which shall be in accord with cooperative principles; and be retired and the manner in which earnings will be distributed.

+(8) For Farm Credit banks, the manner in which the capitalization requirements of the Farm Credit Bank shall be allocated and equalized from time to time among its owners.

+(b) The board of directors of each service corporation (including the Farm Credit Leasing Services Corporation) shall adopt capitalization bylaws, subject to the approval of its voting shareholders, that set forth the requirements of paragraphs (a)(1), (a)(2), and (a)(3) of this section to the extent applicable.
+Such bylaws shall also set forth the manner in which equities will

+[53 FR 40046, Oct.
+13, 1988, as amended at 62 FR 4446, Jan.
+30, 1997; 63 FR 39227, July 22, 1998; 66 FR 16844, Mar.
+28, 2001]

-§ 615.5230 Implementation of cooperative principles.
+§615.5230 Implementation of cooperative principles.